-FI ELDS OF ACTION OBJECTIVES RESULTS MEASURES organisational culture fruition by women and men, but also that this conciliation does not penalize women careers. and work-life, counteracting the negative effects of work-life balance on the professional expectations of women.
+FI ELDS OF ACTION OBJECTIVES RESULTS MEASURES also that this conciliation does not penalize women careers. effects of work-life balance on the professional expectations of women.
 5. Prevention of gender-based violence/sexual harassment O5.
 To guarantee a work environment free of any manifestation of sexual harassment or by reason of sex through generation of a culture of respect for equality and the implementation of the necessary instruments.
 R5.
 Implemented an instrument oriented to the prevention, detection and sanction of any manifestation of sexual harassment or by reason of sex.
 5.1.
-Developing sexual harassment and gender-based violence prevention and action 6.
+Developing prevention and action against sexual harassment and gender-based violence 6.
 Gender- inclusive institutional culture O6.
 To embed gender equality as a basic and transversal principle of the organization and consolidate an institutional culture that is sensitive to gender equality and intolerant to discrimination based on gender.
 R6.
 Developed and improved staff's knowledge and skills to deal with gender equality issues 6.1.
 Training on the inclusion of gender dimension within ICM 6.2.
 Increasing gender awareness: Making women researchers visible 7.
-Remuneration policy O7.
+Gender Budgeting and remuneration policy O7.
 To guarantee equal pay between women and men, improving the control of factors that can lead to direct or indirect discrimination between women and men regarding remuneration.
 R7.1.
 The factors that favour the remuneration differences between women and men have been identified.R7.2.
 Designed corrective measures to reduce the gender pay gap.
 7.1.
 Gender budgeting 7.2.
 Gender pay gap: analysis and action 8.
 Inclusive and non-sexist communication O8.
 To implement across the organization the use of an inclusive and non-sexist communication that contributes to the visibility of women and to gender equality.
 R8.1.
 Implemented guidelines for the use of inclusive communication.
 R8.2.
 Built-in capacity in the use of inclusive communication in all areas.
 8.1.
 Promote the use of inclusive and non-sexist communication

+2.3.
 Measures description